lumequa-org/lumequa-core/docs/vision.md

 # Luméqua Vision

-Luméqua is more than just code—it's a movement, a light to guide us toward a world of equality, privacy, and healing.
+Luméqua is more than just code—it's a movement, a light that guides us toward a world of equality, privacy, and healing.

 ## Our Mission
 - To protect identity and honor the soul of every individual.